NERSC/pytokio/README.md

 Contents
 --------------------------------------------------------------------------------

-- `bin/` directory contains useful tools implemented on top of pytokio.
-For instance summary_job is a script on which TOKIO-ABC relies on to retrieve data from the pytokio package.
+- `bin/` directory contains useful tools implemented on top of pytokio
-- `examples/` contains standalone Jupyter notebooks and scripts that illustrate different aspects of the pytokio API that do useful things.
-These demonstrate common use patterns and common ways multiple pytokio components can be strung together.
+- `examples/` contains standalone Jupyter notebooks and scripts that illustrate different aspects of the pytokio API that do useful things
-- `tests/` contains unit tests, integration tests, and code that is in the process of being converted to such unit/integration tests.
+- `tests/` contains unit and integration tests for the pytokio library and the scripts bundled in `/bin`
-- `pytokio/` is the Python package itself.
-Import this to access the pytokio API
+- `tokio/` is the importable Python package itself

 License
 --------------------------------------------------------------------------------
 This software is currently not licensed for public distribution.
-As such it can only be downloaded and used by employees of the Lawrence Berkeley National Laboratory.

 [pytokio GitHub wiki]: https://github.com/NERSC/pytokio/wiki